adamtiger/anyGPU/docs/aws_g_instance_setup.md

 ```
 pip install -U mamba-ssm causal-conv1d
-MAX_JOBS=1 pip install transformer_engine[pytorch] --no-build-isolation
+MAX_JOBS=4 pip install transformer_engine[pytorch] --no-build-isolation
 ```
 The last one takes a lot of time to complete.
-Several hours.
-Needs to set more properly.
+Several hours (around 3h).

 For the memory problem this can help:
 ```